ethan-li/osi/README.md

-# OSI - Organized Software Installer
+# OSI: Organized Software Installer

-A comprehensive Python environment management solution for distributing Python wheel applications with automatic dependency isolation and one-step installation.
+A modern Python tool management system that simplifies the installation, management, and execution of Python-based tools through wheel packages.
+OSI provides a unified interface for managing multiple tools with automatic dependency resolution and virtual environment isolation.

 ## Overview